mcglasp/squares/README.md

 >**Starting the game**
 >
 >The Start button should start the first, simplest, round of the game.
-The function startGame() should be called once and the following should be logged to the console
+The function startGame should be called once and the following should be logged to the console
 (during testing only; console logs will be removed after initial development): "speed 800", "flashes 2".
 >
 >Console logs were as expected, though double-clicking the start button revealed unexpected behaviour (see below).
 >
->**Expected behaviour:** clicking the start button should only execute the startGame() function once.
+>**Expected behaviour:** clicking the start button should only execute the startGame function once.
 >
 >**Found behaviour:** double-clicking fires the event listener twice (or triple-clicking, three times, etc.) and the two games run over one-another.
 >
 >**Solution:** I added the variable startBtn and gave it the property 'disabled' as part of the startGame function.
-The first user click re-enables the button, as does the endGame function.
+The endGame function enables the startGame button.
 This prevents a user inadvertently
 >firing the startGame function too many times by double-clicking.

 ---